LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/fastq.rst

 	grep -c "^\@D00" \*.fastq

-We can see that we’re dealing with about 9000 reads per library.
+We can see that we're dealing with about 10,000 - 12,000 reads per library.

 .. admonition:: Exercise